One second, two seconds,…., five seconds, still loading?

 Using lots of plugins will harm your Elementor page speed pretty seriously.
 It makes the site heavier, and thus the website takes more time to load.

-If you also do so, remove those unnecessary plugins right now.
+If you also do so, remove those unnecessary plugins right now to improve site speed.
 It will definitely speed up your website for sure.
-You may find out the slower plugins by using Pingdom Tools or GTmetrix and get rid of those ASAP!
+You may find out the slower plugins by using Pingdom Tools or GTmetrix and get rid of those ASAP for having a good Elementor page speed!

 Using optimized plugins won’t slow down your website.
 Only the unoptimized ones will.